 There are 3 expandable models (expandable to 8 loops by means of 3 SmartLoop/2L expansion boards).
-All have 2 loops and are housed in the same sized enclosure.
+Each expandable model provides 2 loops, the dimensions of the enclosures of all three models are identical.
 Each expandable model has a technically-downsized version (in same-sized enclosure) with 1 loop for reduced complexity applications.